Planning Permission for Containers in Eastbourne

 How can I improve my chances of gaining approval?

-Keep the container clean, well-maintained, and discreetly located.
-Avoid blocking access or views and discuss your plans with the council before submitting your application.
+Choose a discreet location, keep the container well-maintained, use suitable screening, avoid blocking access or sightlines, and speak to the council before submitting your application.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.